jacobalberty/unifi-docker/README.md

 Using the Beta build is pretty easy, just use the `jacobalberty/unifi:beta` image and add `-e PKGURL=https://dl.ubnt.com/unifi/5.6.30/unifi_sysvinit_all.deb` to your usual command line.

-Simply replace the url to the debian package with the version you prefer.
+Simply replace the url to the Debian package with the version you prefer.

 ### Building Beta Using `docker-compose.yml` Version 2

-This is just as easy when using version 2 of the docker-compose.yml file format.
+This is just as easy when using version 2 of the `docker-compose.yml` file format.

 Under your containers service definition instead of using `image: jacobalberty/unifi` use the following: